Banks (singer): 2019–2020: III

 In December 2018, Banks said she was working on an album to be released in 2019.
 On April 29, 2019, Banks released a new single titled "Gimme".
 The song debuted as Zane Lowe's World Record on Apple Music's Beats 1.
 On June 11, 2019, Banks released another single, "Look What You're Doing To Me," featuring Francis and the Lights, which she revealed is about falling and being in love.
 The final single from the album, "Contaminated", was released on July 10.
 Her third studio album, III, was released on July 12, 2019.
 Banks describes the album as her transformation from a naive, hopeful romantic into a wise woman.
 Banks embarked on The III Tour on September 3 in support of the album.

-2021–present: Serpentina
+2021–2023: Serpentina

 In June 2021, Banks teased a song titled "The Devil" for an upcoming album.
-Written and produced by Banks, with additional production by Al Shux and Jeff "Gitty" Gitelman, the song and its accompanying music video—co-directed by Banks and Jenna Marsh—were released on June 16, and marked the singer's first release as an independent artist.

-On August 25, 2021, Banks released "Skinnydipped" as the second single from her fourth album.
+Written and produced by Banks, with additional production by Al Shux and Jeff "Gitty" Gitelman, the song and its accompanying music video—co-directed by Banks and Jenna Marsh—were released on June 16; it marked her first release as an independent artist.
+On August 25, she released "Skinnydipped" as the second single from her fourth album.
 The song is about "moving onward, finding her self-worth, and no longer drowning in toxic relationships".
 Co-directed by Banks and Michael Stine, the music video features the singer in jewellery from Bulgari's "Serpenti" collection, echoing the snake motif "represent[ative] of rebirth and shedding one's skin" used in her imagery.

-Banks announced the release of her fourth studio album Serpentina for April 8, 2022.
+Her fourth studio album Serpentina was released on April 8, 2022.

+In 2022, Banks shared drawings and poems from her book, Generations of Women from the Moon (2019) at UTA Artist Space in Los Angeles.

+2024–present: Goddess anniversary and Off with Her Head

+On September 5, 2024, the tenth anniversary of her debut album Goddess, Banks announced three shows in London, Los Angeles, and New York City at small venues where she had performed when the album was released.
+The shows took place from October 21 to October 25.
+She also released Goddess: Unplugged featuring acoustic versions of 10 tracks from the album on December 13, 2024.

+On October 18, 2024, Banks released "I Hate Your Ex-Girlfriend" featuring American rapper Doechii as the lead single from her fifth studio album Off with Her Head.
+It was followed by "Best Friends" on November 22, 2024, and "Love Is Unkind" on January 17, 2025.
+Off with Her Head was released on February 28, 2025.